scrapy/scrapy/docs/faq.rst

 Yes, there's a setting for that: :setting:`SCHEDULER_ORDER`.

-How can I debug memory leaks in my Scrapy process?
+My Scrapy crawler has memory leaks.
+What can I do?
 --------------------------------------------------

-See :ref:`topics-telnetconsole-leaks`.
+See :ref:`topics-leaks`.